Algorithmic-approaches-to-Mathematics/Algorithmic-approaches-to-Mathematics.github.io/content/notebooks/week_1.md

 ## Credits

 - Thanks to Giuseppe Castiglione, Enrico Caprioglio and Avel Guenin-Carlut for giving excellent feedback and checking the notebook..
-- Thanks to Giuseppe Castiglione for adding answers to the questions.
+- Thanks to Giuseppe Castiglione for adding fantastic answers to the questions.